HUMERUS ANATOMY

 • Features the greater and lesser tubercles, as well as the intertubercular sulcus (bicipital groove)

-• These structures provide attachment sites for muscles and contribute to shoulder stability and movement
+• These structures provide attachment sites for muscles and contribute to your shoulder stability and movement

 Head of the Humerus